-As we enter the 2020 year (our 15th year in business providing Internet marketing for law firms), competition among law firms who are competing for business online has never been more fierce than it is now.
+As we enter 2021 (our 16th year in business providing Internet marketing for law firms), competition among law firms who are competing for business online has never been more fierce than it is now.
 If your law firm advertises and markets your practice online, understanding why and how consumers choose to hire one law firm over others is critical.
 As one of the premier law firm marketing providers in the legal industry, it’s very important to us to try and learn as much as we can about consumer buyer behavior.
 For this reason, we decided to conduct our second study on how consumers choose lawyers on the Internet.

 Question 1: If you were involved in a car accident that was not your fault, and were seriously injured, would you consider hiring a personal injury lawyer to help you recover money for all the costs related to your accident? (medical bills, loss of income from inability to work, chiropractor, vehicle repair/replacement cost, rental vehicle, etc.)